icarus2176/gathering_list/README.md

 For double faced cards click them to see the other side.
 You can search with the "enter" key.
 The dialog can be closed with the "esc" key.
+Deleting a Card will delete all of the same printings.

 If there are any problems, please contact me at ashe.kemuri@gmail.com